Gophers men eclipse Michigan State 59-56 with second-half rally - Yahoo Sports

 After not being able to help his team late in an earlier loss to his brother's former program in East Lansing, the freshman standout led the Gophers with 19 points in the rematch in a 59-56 win Tuesday against the Spartans at Williams Arena.

-The Gophers (15-7, 6-5 Big Ten) tied for fourth place in the conference after their first victory against Michigan State since 2021.
+The Gophers (15-7, 6-5 Big Ten) were carried by their young standout and are tied for fourth place in the conference after their first victory against Michigan State since 2020-21.

+"It was a ton of fun to be able to play in that game," said Christie, who shot a season-best 5-for-6 from three-point range.
+"They've been a historically great program.
+It's always a tough game playing against them.
+My brother playing there a few years ago just added to it."

-After facing a nine-point deficit in the second half, the Gophers were flirting with the game getting away from them before Christie's back-to-back three-pointers made it 45-43.
+After facing a nine-point deficit in the second half, the Gophers were flirting with the game getting away from them before Christie's back-to-back threes quickly made it 45-43.

-Christie, younger brother of Los Angeles Lakers and ex-Spartan guard Max Christie, was motivated to face Michigan State again after fouling out with eight minutes left in a 76-66 road loss on Jan.
+Christie, younger brother of Los Angeles Lakers and ex-Spartans guard Max Christie, was motivated to face Michigan State again after fouling out with eight minutes left in a 76-66 road loss Jan.
 18.

 Sign up for our Gophers Update newsletter

-With four minutes remaining, the Barn crowd erupted when the 6-6 former four-star recruit from Illinois drilled his fifth three of the game to make it 51-50 Minnesota.
+With four minutes remaining, the Barn erupted when the 6-6 former four-star recruit from Arlington Heights, Ill., drilled his fifth three of the game to make it 51-50 Minnesota.

+"I think when you put in that much work that he does," Gophers coach Ben Johnson said, "these results don't surprise you what he does."

-After Dawson Garcia's three gave the Gophers a 55-52 lead with just under a minute to play, Michigan State's A.J.
+After Dawson Garcia's three-pointer gave the Gophers a 55-52 lead with just less than a minute left, Michigan State's A.J.
 Hoggard hit 2-of-3 free throws after being fouled beyond the arc to make it a one-point game.

-Coming up in the clutch again, Christie answered with two free throws after being fouled on a rebound to extend it to three with 18.5 seconds left.
+Coming up in the clutch again, Christie answered with two free throws of his own after being hit on a defensive rebound to extend the lead to three with 18.5 seconds left.

 The maturation of the reigning Big Ten freshman of the week is reminiscent of his brother's impact for the Spartans before he was drafted into the NBA after his freshman year in 2021-22.

-Christie entered the night with 32 points combined in wins against Penn State and Northwestern in the previous two games.
-The former Rolling Meadows (Ill.) star finished with a career-best 5-for-6 shooting from three-point range on Tuesday.
+Christie had 14 points combined in back-to-back losses to Michigan State on the road and Wisconsin at home last month, but he responded by averaging 17 points on 17-for-30 shooting in the last three games.
+All of those games were wins for the Gophers, including vs. Penn State and Northwestern, his mother's alma mater.

+"I've seen it in high school," said Johnson, who recruited Christie out of Rolling Meadows in Illinois.
+"He isn't scared to fail.
+He wants the ball.
+He wants the shot."

-NBA scouts were in the house (and celebrities like Vikings quarterback and ex-Spartan Kirk Cousins) to watch a back-and-forth affair between two teams trying to move up from the middle of the pack in the Big Ten standings.
+NBA scouts were in the house (and celebrities like Vikings quarterback and ex-Spartan Kirk Cousins) watching a back-and-forth affair between two teams trying to move up from the middle of the pack in the Big Ten standings.

+Parker Fox came up big early with a big block to ignite the home crowd, and his three-point play after a layup plus the foul gave Minnesota a 20-13 lead in the first half.

+"I'm an emotional guy and wear my heart on my sleeve," said Fox, who finished with seven of his eight points in the first half.
+"I feed off that crowd."

 BOXSCORE: Gophers 59, Michigan State 56

+A lengthy scoring drought zapped some life out of the building when the Spartans (14-9, 6-6) used an 11-2 run to help them lead 32-25 at halftime.
+It was the 10th time in 11 Big Ten games that the Gophers trailed at the break, but that hasn't been a major deterrent.

+Tyson Walker and Jaden Akins had 20 of their 36 combined points in the first half, but the Spartans were held to 35% shooting in the second half, including 2-for-10 from three.

-Gophers coach Ben Johnson's team was shorthanded playing without starting point guard Elijah Hawkins the last time it faced Michigan State in East Lansing.
+Besides Christie fouling out in the last meeting, the Gophers were also shorthanded playing without starting point guard Elijah Hawkins at Michigan State.